mistafo11/myPortfolio/README.md

 ### 🔹 Enhanced Hearing Aid System for Clear Audio Perception with Deep Neural Networks (DNNs)

-- Achieved 96% accuracy in audio classification by fine-tuning YAMNet on the Microsoft Scalable Noisy Speech Dataset (MS-SNSD).
+- Achieved **96% accuracy** in audio classification by fine-tuning **YAMNet** on the Microsoft Scalable Noisy Speech Dataset (MS-SNSD).
 - Applied Digital Signal Processing techniques such as audio amplifiers and filters to enhance audio perception.
-- Deployed the model on Raspberry Pi 3B+ with TensorFlow Lite, optimizing latency and size by 75% for edge computing.
+- Deployed the model on Raspberry Pi 3B+ with **TensorFlow Lite**, optimizing latency and size **by 75%** for edge computing.

 ### 🔹 Cyclistic: Bike-Share Analysis

-- Analyzed bike-share data to identify a 10% higher weekend ridership among casual users.
+- Analyzed bike-share data to identify a **10% higher** weekend ridership among casual users.
-- Identified 2.13 times more usage on classic bikes than electric ones.
+- Identified **2.13 times** more usage on classic bikes than electric ones.
 - Created an interactive Tableau dashboard to visualize user behaviour trends, adopted by the team for stakeholder presentations.

-### 🔹 IoT & Smart Metering Solutions
+### 🔹 Exploratory Data Analysis on the Fuel Consumption Ratings dataset

-- Built a **data analytics platform** for predictive maintenance in **TNB smart metering systems**.
+- Conducted EDA on more than 800 vehicle records to reveal relations about fuel consumption.

-- Developed an **AI-powered electricity theft detection system**, increasing fraud case identification from **60% to 85%**.
+- Identified a strong positive correlation **(r > 0.85)** between fuel consumption and combustion rate (L/100km), using correlation matrices and scatter plots.

  <br>